Calexico and Iron & Wine + Lisa O'Neill

 The massive effect that West African music and dance has had upon American culture is by now well known; but centuries before, European music was being transformed by Arabic and North African modes, instruments, and rhythms.
 Working together they trace this musical globalism by reimagining the encounter of the banjo and the frame drum, and other instruments, through their journey from Africa, the Middle East, through southern Europe and England, and over to the Americas

-They release their album there is no Other on Nonesuch next month.
+They've just released their album there is no Other on Nonesuch.
 Produced by Joe Henry and tracked over an intensely productive five day period in Dublin, the new record is at once a condemnation of “othering” and a celebration of the spread of ideas, connectivity, and shared experience.

 ‘This is acoustic roots music at its most glorious, and Giddens is fast becoming the genre’s brightest star in the firmament'

 ‘Wonderful.
 What there is no Other resembles is a 21st-century version of Shirley Collins and Davy Graham’s Folk Roots, New Routes, the landmark 60s folk-rock record that showed how unusual musical connections on paper could sound utterly natural in the service of song.
 For an album recorded in only five days, it wallops with impact.
 Giddens is going supernova, and it’s a blistering thing’